 - All Other Operating Revenues include revenue from interest on investments, rental income for use of facilities, excess costs for non-resident student tuition, pay-to-participate fees, and other local sources, if any.
 The FSFP includes per pupil funding for any open enrollment-in students the District is educating.
 This revenue was recorded in "other revenue" prior to FY2022.
 FY2022 and beyond will not include any open enrollment in revenue.
 FY2021 open enrollment in revenue was \$3,250,174. - In FY2021 and FY2022 interest income fell due to the pandemic; however, in FY2023, rates rose quickly due to the Federal Reserve's strategy to combat inflation.
-Interest rates are expected to increase again before December 2023.
-We will closely monitor our investments to capitalize on these increased rates while they continue.
-Although increasing interest rates place risk on our local economy, we are able to benefit from the interest rates revenue due to our strong cash reserves.
+Once the economy stabilizes, there will be pressure on the Federal Reserve to lower interest rates, which we believe will be sometime in 2024, decreasing the opportunity for more significant interest income for the district.
+Our ending cash balance is also falling which will lower investment earnings.
+We will closely monitor our investments to capitalize on these increased rates and our cash balance position while they continue. - The Medicaid School Program (MSP), a collaboration between the Departments of Education and Workforce and Medicaid, is a federal program that allows school districts to receive Medicaid reimbursement for costs associated with providing ETR (Evaluation Team Report) and IEP (Individualized Education Program) services to students who receive Medicaid.
+The District recently reenrolled in the Medicaid School Program and is projecting reimbursements to begin in FY2025 and continue through FY2028.
+FY2021 was the last time the District received Medicaid Reimbursements.
 All other revenues are expected to continue on historical trends. - All Other Operating Revenues account for 6.06% of total revenues.